 - The safety grants 2 points to the opposing team

-In a situation where you want to waste the 11 seconds, you need your punter to avoid all contact as long as possible.
+If you want to waste the 11 seconds, you need your punter to avoid all contact as long as possible.
 Cincinnati tries to set up a return in hopes they score on the punt.

 Second, the Ravens are up 7.
-The 2 points are worthless to them (maybe on the stat sheet, but that’s about it).
+The 2 points are worthless to them (maybe on the stat sheet, but that’s it).
 Giving up the 2 points and ending the game is a much higher reward than kicking it and risking a block or a return.

 This was a perfect mix of having the score be what it was and having the clock and field position on their side.